nahiyan/sha256-data/README.md

 # SHA-256 Collisions

-This repository contains files related to the step-reduced SHA-256 collision attack, specifically the SAT solver log files, encodings, and list of collisions.
+This repository contains files related to the step-reduced SHA-256 collision attack, specifically the SAT solver log files, encodings, and lists of collisions.

 The `sfs` directory houses the files related to SFS collisions.
 Inside, the